Searching for local associations while controlling the false discovery rate: Methods

 One way of formalizing this problem, introduced in \citet{candes2018}, is to test under FDR control the following family of {\em global} conditional independence hypotheses:

 where $X_{-j}$ indicates all the variables in $X$ except $X_j$.
 The term ``global'' is adopted in this paper to emphasize these hypotheses describe relations between variables across the entire population, as opposed to the more specific {\em local} hypotheses that we will introduce later.
-We refer to Appendix~\ref*{app:review} for a brief review of the {\em global} knockoff filter method developed by \citet{candes2018}, which is designed to test~\eqref{eq:null-hyp} while controlling the FDR.

-Testing~\eqref{eq:null-hyp} can yield discoveries that are both precise and informative.
+Appendix A1 provides a brief review of the {\em global} knockoff filter, designed to test~\eqref{eq:null-hyp} while controlling the FDR.
+Testing~\eqref{eq:null-hyp} makes us focus on the unique information that $X_j$ carries on $Y$: the resulting discoveries are both precise and informative.
 In the GWAS context, it makes it possible to identify a collection of non-redundant SNPs that capture the genetic signature of a trait, minimizing spurious associations (variants that are merely ``guilty by association'') and focusing on more likely causal mechanisms.
-We refer to Appendix~\ref*{app:review} for further details on the interpretation of~\eqref{eq:null-hyp} and its connections to parametric inference in generalized linear models and causal inference.
+(See Appendix A1 for connections of~\eqref{eq:null-hyp} to parametric inference in generalized linear models and causal inference.)

 The non-parametric nature of~\eqref{eq:null-hyp} brings two advantages.
 First, this type of hypothesis can be interpreted without relying on assumptions whose alignment with reality may be difficult to validate, since it emphasizes testing general relationships between variables rather than estimating parameters within a model.
-Second, this non-parametric approach offers some robustness to heterogeneity, as explained below, even though it is not specifically designed to shed light on the precise nature of heterogeneous relationships.
+Second, this non-parametric approach offers some robustness to heterogeneity, as explained below.